mweiden/cass/README.md

 `AWS_REGION` controls the region (default `us-east-1`).

+## AWS Deployment with Terraform

+A reusable Terraform module for deploying `cass` to an Amazon EKS cluster with S3 storage is available under `terraform/modules/cass-eks`.
+The module provisions an EKS cluster, an S3 bucket, and a Kubernetes deployment configured to use S3 as the storage backend.
+See the module's README for usage instructions.

 ## Example / Docker Compose Cluster

 With the server running you can insert and query data using gRPC.
 The provided `docker-compose.yml` starts a five-node cluster using local